TomasBoda/abm-sheets-web/docs/tech-docs.md

 ##### Scales

 - `SCALECONTINUOUS (NUMBER, NUMBER)` - creates a continuous scale that can contain value in the specified range
-- `SCALECATEGORICAL (RANGE<STRING> | ...STRING)` - creates a categorical scale that can contain categorical values specified in the given array of strings
+- `SCALECATEGORICAL (...STRING)` - creates a categorical scale that can contain categorical values specified in the given array of strings

 ##### Basic Shapes

+- `POINT (NUMBER, NUMBER)` - compose a two-dimensional point
+- `CATEGORICALCOORD (STRING | NUMBER, NUMBER | STRING)` - compose a categorial coordinate
 - `TEXT (POINT, STRING, ?STRING, ?STRING)` - draws a text specified as the second parameter at a given point coordinates specified by the first parameter.
 The last two optional parameters specify alignment (baseline, hanging, middle, start, end, center) and rotation in radians
 - `BUBBLE (POINT, NUMBER, NUMBER)` - creates a bubble (point) at the specified point coordinates.
 The last two parameters specify the width and height of the bubble in pixels
-- `SHAPE (RANGE<POINT> | ...POINT)` - creates a filled shape.
+- `SHAPE (...POINT)` - creates a filled shape.
 The shape is specified as an array of points
-- `LINE (RANGE<POINT> | ...POINT)` - creates a line drawn using the current stroke color.
+- `LINE (...POINT)` - creates a line drawn using the current stroke color.
 The line is specified as an array of points
 - `COLUMN (STRING, NUMBER)` - creates a filled rectangle for use in a column chart.
 It creates a rectangle that fills the whole area for a given categorical value and has a specified height.
 - `BAR (NUMBER, STRING)` - creates a filled rectangle for use in a bar chart.
 It creates a rectangle that fills the whole area for a given categorical value and has a specified width.